I love how they mix well with my other plants

-Jack in the Pulpit is a herbaceous perennial plant also known by several other names: bog onion, brown dragon, Indian turnip, wild turnip and American wake robin.
+Jack in the Pulpit is a herbaceous perennial plant known by several other names: bog onion, brown dragon, Indian turnip, wild turnip, and American wake robin.
 From a corm, a long stem is produced.
-A top of the stem is three leaves grouped.
-The leaves measure 3 to 6 inches long by 1 to 3 inches wide.
-They surround a hooded cup or spathe a stalk or bulb.
-The bulb can be green, pink, white or red.
-This forms the Jack in the Pulpit plant's appearance.
+At the top of the stem is three leaves grouped.
+The leaves measure 3 to 6 inches long by 1 to 3 inches wide; They surround a hooded cup or spathe a stalk or bulb.
+The bulb can be green, pink, white, or red; This forms the Jack in the Pulpit plant's appearance.

-In the spring harvest seeds from the ripe berries and plant them.
+In the spring, harvest seeds from the ripe berries and plant them.
 If using division to propagate, the corm of the Jack in the Pulpit can be planted at least six inches underground.
 Plant in the organically rich soil.
-Use plenty of organic mulch such as bark, cocoa bean shells and or pine needles and replace each spring.
-It prefers shady spots in moist slightly acid soil and annual fertilizing with compost.
-The first year only one of the three leaves may appear.
+Use plenty of organic mulch such as bark, cocoa bean shells, and or pine needles and replace each spring.
+It prefers shady spots in moist, slightly acid soil and annual fertilizing with compost.
+In the first year, only one of the three leaves may appear.
 It could take up to three years for it to flower.

-The Jack in the Pulpit grows abundantly in woodland areas.
-It can also flourish quite handsomely in shade, rain or bog gardens.
 It can grow quite successfully in containers.
 Sitting in a backyard, they could regularly attract birds.
 Little maintenance is required.
-The Jack in the Pulpit will grow from 6 inches to 3 feet in height and up to 6 to 12 inches in width.
+The Jack in the Pulpit will increase from 6 inches-3 feet in height and up to 6 to 12 inches in width.